Understanding Axsome Therapeutics's Unusual Options Activity | Benzinga

 Understanding Axsome Therapeutics's Unusual Options Activity

-Shares of Axsome Therapeutics (NASDAQ:AXSM) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $50.74.
+Axsome Therapeutics (NASDAQ:AXSM) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $24.74 following the option alert.

 - Sentiment: BEARISH